FelixOnline/v2/content/articles/2014-6-6-higher-education-fees-debate---free-education.md

 subtitle: >
   The debate about higher education funding is not about what the country can or cannot afford.
 The current forecasts suggest that 45% of student loan income will be written off.
 date: "2014-06-06 02:44:26 +0100"

 # Attributes from Felix Online V1
 id: "4661"
 old_path: /comment/4661/higher-education-fees-debate---free-education
 aliases:
  - /comment/4661/higher-education-fees-debate---free-education
+imported: true
+comments:
+ - We also facing the same issue here in South Africa

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true